Write for us.

 The Singapore Law Review welcomes all contributions on all aspects of law from students, academics, and practicing lawyers for consideration to be published in the next issue of the Singapore Law Review journal.
 There is no requirement that submissions touch on Singapore law.
 Contributions should be submitted in electronic form, in Microsoft Word format, to firstname.lastname@example.org.
 A PDF copy of this Submissions Guideline may be found here.

 Submissions for Volume 37 (to be published in 2020) are presently open for general articles.
-For articles relating to Technology and Law, the SLR is running a Call For Papers with LawTech.Asia until 29 October 2018.
+For articles relating to Technology and Law, the SLR is running a Call For Papers with LawTech.Asia until 29 November 2019.
 Late submissions will be considered by the Editorial Board on a case-by-case basis, and more details on this Call For Papers can be found here.

 I. Forms of Scholarship